 For Nodal-activated conditions, wild-type embryos were injected at the one-cell stage with 2 pg acvr1ba mRNA or mCherry mRNA as a control.
 Expression of sox17, a known Nodal target gene, as well as sox32, were used to confirm Nodal activation.
 Expression of cdh2 was measured under different Nodal-activated conditions.
 At shield stage, total RNA was extracted using the RNAqueous-Micro Kit, and 1 ng was used for reverse transcription with the SuperScript VILO cDNA Synthesis Kit (Invitrogen).
-The quantitative PCR reaction mixture contained 2 μl of 10-fold-diluted cDNA, 12.5 μl SYBR green PCR master mix (Applied Biosystems), 714 nM of each primer, and nuclease-free water for a total volume of 25 μl in 48-well plates (Ilumina).
-Reactions were performed in the Eco Real-Time PCR System (Illumina) as follows: initial activation at 95°C for 10 min followed by 40 cycles of 30 s at 95°C, 30 s at 60°C, and 30 s at 68°C. Once the PCR was completed, a meltcurve analysis was performed to determine reaction specificity.
+The quantitative PCR reaction mixture contained 2 μl of 10-fold diluted cDNA, 12.5 μl SYBR green PCR master mix (Applied Biosystems), 714 nM of each primer, and nuclease-free water for a total volume of 25 μL in 48-well plates (Ilumina).
+Reactions were performed in the Eco Real-Time PCR System (Illumina, Inc.) as follows: initial activation at 95°C for 10 min followed by 40 cycles of 30 s at 95°C, 30 s at 60°C, and 30 s at 68°C. Once the PCR was completed, a melt-curve analysis was performed to determine reaction specificity.
 Samples were run in triplicate.
-The housekeeping gene efla was used as a reference.
-Refer to Table S1 for a list of oligonucleotides used in this study.
+The housekeeping gene ef1a was used as a reference.
+Refer to Tabel S1.
+List of Oligonucleotides for the primers used in this study.